chryswoods/acquire/README.md

 pip install acquire
 ```

-## An Access, Accounting and Authorisation (Identity) Infrastructure for the Cloud
+## An Access, Accounting, Authorisation (Identity), Storage and Compute Infrastructure for the Cloud

 Acquire is a AAAI infrastructure for the cloud.
 It provides a cloud-neutral
-platform to cover the following three functions:
+platform to cover the following five functions:

 1. Authorisation (Identity) management : Enables users to securely identify themselves
 and generate secure identity tokens that can be given to other services to authorise